 - Make sure the workload is suitable to your employees’ abilities and resources

 - Clearly define employees’ roles, responsibilities, and goals

 - Make sure management actions are fair and consistent with organisational values

-In the annual ‘Investors in people job exodus trends survey’, 42% of the 2000 polled say that they are thinking of leaving due to poor management – making it the second most popular reason for a potential move.
+In an annual survey on job exodus trends, 42% of the 2000 polled say that they are thinking of leaving due to poor management – making it the second most popular reason for a potential move.